vanti-dev/sc-bos/docs/feats/README.md

 ##### KC Device Authentication Flow

-Useful for apps that have limited user input, like a signage screen, this flow shows you a QR code and a sequence of letter you should follow and enter using another device in order to log in the app.
+Useful for apps that have limited user input, like a signage screen, this flow shows you a QR code to scan and a sequence of letters you should enter using another device in order to log in the app.
 Just like you get when logging into Netflix on your TV.

 The account you log in using is the same as with the other KC flows, you just do it on your personal device instead of on the hardware hosting the limited input app.